-If the MGC installs a new master key after the MG has sent an SRTCP BYE packet, the MG will rejoin the RTP session or create a new one (if it was closed).
+If the Key Management Scheme property is set to "SDES" and if the MGC installs a new master key after the MG has sent an SRTCP BYE packet, the MG will rejoin the RTP session or create a new one (if it was closed).
 This, in turn, will have whatever effects such rejoining or creating a session entails.
-For example, the SRTP rollover counter (ROC) will be reset, and the MG may start using a new SSRC value.
+For example, the SRTP rollover counter (ROC) will be reset, and the MG may start using a new synchronization source (SSRC) value.